guillermooo/sublime-undocs/source/customization/menus.rst

 The file name
 of a ``.sublime-menu`` file
-specifies the menu in the application to be modified.
+specifies the menu to be modified in the application.

 The following menus are available: